yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 if you can read chinese, you can do fancier stuff like setting up taxis from [Amap 高德地图](https://mobile.amap.com/) too.

+### bullet trains 高铁 and flights

+the official platform for trains is [12306](https://www.12306.cn) (english available). you can also use [trip](https://www.trip.com/pages/appdownload/?locale=en-XX&curr=USD) (foreign version) or [ctrip携程旅行](https://app.ctrip.com/app/) (local version).

+> you NEED your passport when taking trains, just like flights.

+for nearby cities, a one-way bullet train ticket goes for ¥50-100. make sure to use them when visiting nearby cities (say, shanghai上海 > suzhou苏州 > hangzhou杭州). for longer distances, you may wanna compare with flights.

+i buy national flights in [ctrip携程旅行](https://app.ctrip.com/app/). if you need english, you may use [trip](https://www.trip.com/pages/appdownload/?locale=en-XX&curr=USD).

 ### driving

 don't expect to drive a car here, you'll need a local license驾照 regardless of your nationality. converting an overseas license into a local one is usually not straightforward, read more [here](https://english.shanghai.gov.cn/en-Transportation/20240102/07a427babba44f72aed9de96cf5f434a.html).

-*however,* you'll notice the massive amount of bikes (and e-bikes) around the street. for the yellow ones, you can rent them with meituan美团. the blue ones are from alipay支付宝. ask your university/office for more info.
+*however,* you'll notice the massive amount of bikes (and e-bikes) around the street. for the yellow ones, you can rent them with [meituan美团](http://www.meituan.com/mobile/). the blue ones are from [Alipay 支付宝](https://mobile.alipay.com). ask your university/office for more info.

 ### e-bikes

 some foreign students buy e-bikes like the chinese. you *can buy one and use it* (ive heard it starts from ¥3000), you dont need a license as of 2025. but keep in mind *most are illegal* (their legal speed limit is 25 km/h, but stores mod them to increase the cap and show 25).

 > if you get into an accident while driving an illegal e-bike, your insurance may not cover you. make sure to know your stuff if you're buying an e-bike.

+a safer choice is renting, just like the normal bikes. so there are both standard bikes and e-bikes you can rent via [meituan美团](http://www.meituan.com/mobile/) and [Alipay 支付宝](https://mobile.alipay.com).

 # 5. food & dining